wasp-lang/wasp/web/docs/auth/migrate-from-11.md

 To migrate a deployed app, you need to go through the migration steps while deploying the app in between the steps.

-We'll put extra info for migrating a deployed app in a box like this one.
+**We'll put extra info for migrating a deployed app in a box like this one.**

+Expect some downtime when migrating a deployed app.
+To be more precise: the auth system won't work 100% while the migration is in progress.

+As soon as you deploy the new auth system, new users will be able to sign up, but existing users won't be able to log in until you run the migration script on the production database.

+You should probably back up your database before migrating a deployed app.
+Testing the changes locally or on a staging environment first is also a good idea.
 :::

 ### 1. Migrate to the New Auth System